7 Best Mobility Aids for Walking

 Is a Crutch a Good Option for Me?

 Crutches may be appropriate if you have a temporary non-weight-bearing order from your doctor (a few days or weeks rather than months) and have good upper-body strength.
-They are also helpful if you don't have enough space for maneuvering a larger device like a wheelchair or mobility scooter or need to navigate stones and stairs.
+They are also helpful if you don't have enough space for maneuvering a larger device like a wheelchair or mobility scooter, or need to navigate stones and stairs.

 Tips for Choosing and Using Crutches